anish-kunduru/word-count-kafka/README.md

    Ensure that all the services are up and operational by running `docker-compose ps`.
 2. Navigate to Control Center web interface at: http://localhost:9021/
    Note that it might take a couple minutes for the Control Center to come online.
 3. Run the moby-dick-producer project by stepping into the sub-directory and running `mvn clean install spring-boot:run`.
+As data is produced to the topic, the program will output the number of words produced.
 4. From the Control Center, you may see the data being produced to the *wordCountInput* topic by navigating to **Topics** in the left pane and double-clicking the *wordCountInput* topic from the main pane.
 Navigate to the **INSPECT** tab to see data as it flows in.

 ### Stopping the Demo